 2) Continual Data Updates

-Another use case of Snowflake INSERT INTO command is to update the existing data in a table with new or modified data.
-This can be extremely useful when you want to refresh or modify the data in a table, or when you want to handle duplicates or conflicts in the data.
-You can use the INSERT INTO command with the OVERWRITE option to delete the existing data in the table and replace it with the new data.
+Another use case of Snowflake INSERT INTO command is to update the existing data in a table with new or modified data, which can be extremely useful when you want to refresh or modify the data in a table, or when you want to handle duplicates or conflicts in the data.
+You can use the Snowflake INSERT INTO command with the OVERWRITE option to delete the existing data in the table and replace it with the new data.

 3) Incremental Data Loads

 Another use case of Snowflake INSERT INTO command is to perform incremental data loads into a table.
-Incremental data loads are a type of data loading technique that involves loading only the new or changed data into a table, rather than loading the entire data set.
-This can be useful when you want to optimize the performance and efficiency of your data-loading process, or when you want to avoid loading duplicate or redundant data into a table.
-You can use Snowflake INSERT INTO command with a query that filters out the existing data in the table and only selects the new or changed data from the source.
+Incremental data loads involve loading only new or changed data into a table, rather than the entire data set.
+This can optimize performance and efficiency, or avoid loading duplicate/redundant data.
+You can use Snowflake INSERT INTO with a query that filters out existing data and selects only new or changed data from the source.

 Some Examples: